-The analog input is truly differential with an absolute/common mode range for the IN+ and IN- input pins extending from GND - 0.3V to $V{CC}$ + 0.3V.
+The analog input is truly differential with an absolute/common mode range for the CH0+/CH0- or CH1+/CH1- input pins extending from GND - 0.3V to V{CC} + 0.3V.
 Outside these limits, the ESD protection devices begin to turn on and the errors due to input leakage current increase rapidly.
-Within these limits, the LTC2433-1 converts the bipolar differential input signal, $V{IN}$ = IN+ - IN-, from - FS = -0.5 • $V{REF}$ to +FS = 0.5 • $V{REF}$ where $V{REF}$ = REF+ - REF-.
+Within these limits, the LTC2436-1 converts the bipolar differential input signal, V{IN} = IN+ - IN-, from -FS = -0.5 \bullet VREF to +FS = 0.5 \bullet VREF where VREF = REF+ - REF-, with the selected channel referred as IN+ and IN-.
 Outside this range, the converter indicates the overrange or the underrange condition using distinct output codes.

-Input signals applied to the analog input pins may extend by 300mV below ground and above VCC.
+Input signals applied to the analog input pins may extend by 300mV below ground and above V{CC} .
 In order to limit any fault current, resistors of up to 5k may be added in series with the pins without affecting the performance of the device.
 In the physical layout, it is important to maintain the parasitic capacitance of the connection between these series resistors and the corresponding pins as low as possible; therefore, the resistors should be located as close as practical to the pins.
 The effect of the series resistance on the converter accuracy can be evaluated from the curves presented in the Input Current/Reference Current sections.
 In addition, series resistors will introduce a temperature dependent offset error due to the input leakage current.
-A 10nA input leakage current will develop a 1LSB offset error on an 8k resistor if $V{RFF} = 5V$ .
+A 10nA input leakage current will develop a 1LSB offset error on an 8k resistor if $V{RFF} = 5V$.
 This error has a very strong temperature dependency.